 He continued practicing and teaching karate through his Air Force career and a job with the Puerto Rico Tourism Bureau in the mid-80s.
 Rather than taking a promotion and relocating to Los Angeles with the bureau, Serrano moved to Colorado Springs in 1992 and managed a karate school for four years.
 He then opened his own martial arts school, the United States Karate Academy.

 That was more than 20 years ago, and the school has dojos (academies) in three Colorado Springs locations.
 Recently, Serrano trained with Okinawan martial arts masters in Fulton, New York.
 He was invited to travel to Okinawa, an island off the southern tip of Japan, to train and potentially test for the next rank level.
-The COVID-19 pandemic put that on hold, but he hopes to make the trip in October.
+The COVID-19 pandemic put that on indefinite hold, but he hopes one day to make the trip.
+Beyond that, he plans a trip with some of his students to Okinawa in 2023 to celebrate the 60th anniversary of the Okinawa Goju-Ryu Shobukan, the karate-teaching organization with which the United States Karate Academy is affiliated.

 It isn’t surprising that Serrano is still working to improve his martial arts skills.
 After all, he’s been at it for more than half a century.
 One could be excused, however, for assuming that advanced heart failure might have stopped him in his tracks.
 Think again.